-- Beyond Visual Line of Sight (BVLOS) operation within an Airport Controlled Traffic Region (CTR) above 45 m
+- BVLOS drone operation (Beyond Visual Line of Sight) within an Airport Controlled Traffic Region (CTR) above 45 m

-- BVLOS operation of large multicopter above the densely populated campus of the TU Delft
+- BVLOS operation of a large multicopter above the densely populated campus of the TU Delft

 VUTURA is a SESAR project supporting U-space, the European vision for the safe, secure and efficient handling of drone traffic and a key enabler for the growing drone market to generate economic and societal benefits.

 (1) Validate the use of shared airspace between existing airspace users (manned aviation) and drones

 (2) Validate that more than one U-space Service Provider (USP) can provide U-space services in a specific airspace, and the procedures to manage the drone flights, including the involvement of Air Traffic Control (ATC)

 (3) Ensure that the developments within SESAR and the services of commercial USP’s are aligned and contribute to proposals for aligning these (if needed) and for regulation and standardization